fedorenchik/PlanetVim/README.md

 The current version is **0.1.0-rc.1**.
 See [the acceptance record](docs/ACCEPTANCE.md) for what has actually been exercised and what still needs platform or SDK validation.
 Menu actions are implemented and enabled; optional tools report their prerequisites when selected.

 The first-party Vim runtime uses Vim9 compiled functions; bundled upstream plugins retain their original code.
-The minimum remains GVim **9.1.0000**.
+The minimum is GVim **9.1.0016**.

 ![PlanetVim running in Linux GVim](docs/images/gvim-linux.png)

 ## Start from a checkout

-Install GVim **9.1 or newer** with GUI, menus, terminal, jobs, channels, timers, and persistent undo, plus Python 3.10 or newer for the installer and project generators.
-Debugging additionally requires a working GVim `+python3` provider.
+Install GVim **9.1.0016 or newer** with GUI, menus, terminal, jobs, channels, timers, and persistent undo, plus Python 3.10 or newer for the installer and project generators.
+Debugging additionally requires a working GVim `+python3` provider using Python 3.10 or newer.
+Git history graphs require LuaJIT 2.1.
 You can inspect a build with `gvim --version`.

 ```sh
 git clone https://github.com/fedorenchik/PlanetVim.git